 Benefits include: Having fun, getting to know colleagues you don’t normally work with, laughing, and feeling closer to the team.

-3. Gift Swag Bags
+3. Gift bags

-Create a ‘swag’ bag with fun gifts like company-branded clothing, lunch boxes, or water bottles.
+Create a bag with fun gifts like company-branded clothing, lunch boxes, or water bottles.
 Include some treats, add gift cards, and share experiences at local restaurants, massage centers, or coffee shops.

-4. Get Creative
+4. Get creative